-The Stop Display provides a tool to monitor video signals with a variety of transfer functions in a consistent manner.
-It helps the Director of Photography (DP), Cinematographer, and Lighting Engineer to communicate to create a scene.
+The Stop Display provides a tool to monitor video signals, with a variety of transfer functions, in a consistent manner.
+It helps the director of photography, cinematographer, and lighting engineer.

 Note: Stop Display is enabled with Option MP2-PROD and is affected by the Gamma and Color Gamut settings.
-For additional information regarding these settings, refer to the Configure and Select Virtual Inputs section.
+For additional information regarding these settings, see Configure and Select Virtual Inputs.